 Are you looking for an alternative to joint surgery to treat the pain and stiffness of knee arthritis?
 Hyaluronan viscosupplementation is a nonsurgical option which may help provide relief from arthritis in the knees without having to take pain medication or NSAIDS.
 To find out more about hyaluronic acid injections or to set up a consultation appointment with Dr. Meier, please contact us today.
 You can also go to our website and fill out our easy online form and we’ll get back to you right away!

-Next, read about What is “Joint Preservation”?.
+Next, read about Injection Therapy.